antarctica/scar-add-metadata-toolbox/README.md

 ### Configuration

-Configuration options are set within `scar_add_metadata_toolbox/config.py`.

-All [Options](#configuration-options) are defined in a `Config` base class, with per-environment sub-classes overriding and extending these options as needed.
+Configuration options are set within `scar_add_metadata_toolbox/config.py` in a `Config` base class, with per-environment sub-classes overriding and extending these options as needed.
 The active configuration is set using the `FLASK_ENV` environment variable.

 Most options can be [Set using environment variables or files](#setting-configuration-options).